Gearing up for the 2020 Tipsy Toad Grove CSA !

 - Support local farmers (that’s us!) and pump money into the local economy.
 You’ll be able to ask us how things are grown, what varieties we produce, and you’ll have a real connection to your food.

 - Learn how to cook and enjoy produce you may never have experienced before.
-We’ll send a newletter weekly containing information about the produce, recipes to use it, and happenings on our farm.
+We’ll send a newsletter weekly containing information about the produce, recipes to use it, and happenings on our farm.

 What Can I Expect?

-- Each box will give you some of whatever we have each week – a combination of some or all of vegetables, fruits, fresh herbs, goat milk products, and preserves .
+- Each box will give you some of whatever we have each week – a combination of some or all of vegetables, fruits, & fresh herbs. .
 You can also purchase eggs as part of your CSA.
 Some weeks may be a little sparse but others will be abundant, based on the growing season.
 The spring starts out heavy on greens and then as the ground and air begin to warm the offerings become more diverse.
 You can expect your box to grow as the season does.

 - Healthy, fresh produce guaranteed.
 That said, we are not adverse to “ugly” vegetables and we ask our customers to embrace them, too.
 You will never receive produce that is rotten, old, or unpalatable in any way.
 The fact that we grow without sprays does mean that sometimes you’ll get a cabbage with a few holes or a 3-legged carrot.
 For more about “ugly” produce, and why we think it’s important to promote its acceptance, please read this.

 - Although we grow a wide variety of items, we can’t possibly grow everything.
-Occasionally you may receive something in your box that was grown at another farm (for example, cranberries or corn).
+Occasionally you may receive something in your box that was grown at another farm.
 Rest assured that if we do include something we didn’t grow it will be sourced from a farm using the same practices we use.
 It will also be labeled with the grower’s name and location so that you know where it came from.

 What if I go on vacation or move?
 When do I have to pay?